MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

 ```
 9. In the **DataAnnotationsExample - Microsoft Visual Studio** window, in **Solution Explorer**, expand **Controllers**, and then click **HomeController.cs**.

-10. In the **HomeController** code window, locate the following code:
+10. In the **HomeController.cs** code window, locate the following code:
   ```cs
       public IActionResult Details(Person person)
       {